 The Ironman title once belonged to Karch Kiraly, the 3-time Olympic gold medalist who is currently head coach of the U.S. women’s national team.
 Kiraly won an AVP tournament in 2005 at the age of 44 years, 316 days.
 But Hyden broke that record in 2017, winning at 44 years, 332 days.
-Then he broke his own record this year, teaming with Theo Brunner on July 29 to win the AVP’s Hermosa Beach tournament.
+He then broke his own record this year, teaming with Theo Brunner on July 29 to win the AVP’s Hermosa Beach tournament.
 He was 45 years, 296 days.

-Hard work in the area of physical training has played a major role in Hyden’s long and impressive volleyball career, which has included 13 AVP titles, an FIVB title and a roster spot on two indoor U.S. Olympic teams: Atlanta in 1996 and Sydney in 2000.
+Hard work in the area of physical training played a major role in Hyden’s long and impressive volleyball career, which included 13 AVP titles, an FIVB title and a roster spot on two indoor U.S. Olympic teams: Atlanta in 1996 and Sydney in 2000.
 One thing he pays great attention to is core strength.

 “The more you develop your core, the stronger you’ll be with all volleyball movements, especially those when your arms and hands are outside of your body line,” Hyden says.
 “A sturdy core also helps you stay healthy, particularly in your back – an area of the body where a lot of players get injured.”

-Jackson says: “A strong core is not only a necessity to play volleyball at your highest level but of critical importance to protecting the all-important spine.”
+Jackson says: “A strong core is not only a necessity to play volleyball at your highest level, but of critical importance to protecting the all-important spine.”
 He emphasizes that core strength extends beyond the abs and includes the posterior (upper back down to hamstrings and glutes) and rotational parts of your body – like your obliques.

-The Plank, an exercise we’re all familiar with, is a great starting point – assuming you do it correctly.
+The Plank, an exercise we’re all familiar with, is a great starting point when it’s done correctly.
 Jackson notes that proper planks require glutes, quads and anterior abs to be “stiff and contracted.”
-He also says you need to keep your body level, avoiding common mistakes like piking up with “pyramid butt” or sagging so your lower back is arched downward.
+He also says you need to keep your body level, avoid common mistakes like piking up with “pyramid butt”, or sagging so your lower back is arched downward.

 More good core advice comes from DePaul women’s head coach Marie Zidek, a certified strength and conditioning specialist.
 The 3 exercises she demonstrates here – Med ball plank, Med ball walk-ups, Med ball walk-overs – add extra challenge through a series of movements that engage the shoulders as well as core muscles worked by standard planks.

 By all accounts, variety is key.
 As mentioned earlier, the word “core” is not a synonym for abs.
 It’s essentially everything that’s not your arms or your legs.

-The end goal of core work is not to develop a rippled 6-pack.
+The end goal of core work is not to develop a rippled six-pack.
 That might happen, but the real mission is to become stronger, quicker, more stable, more agile and better equipped to make good volleyball plays with minimal risk of injury.

 No matter how high you jump, you will jump higher if you access your core.
 No matter how fast you think you are, there’s faster.
 No matter how quick you may think you move, there’s quicker – and all at a lesser cost to you.